PupuGod/DP4GNIO/README.md

 <!--
-The DPGNIO softwares are C/C++ implementations of the dynamic programming algorithm (https://arxiv.org/pdf/2011.03305.pdf) designed for solvinng l1-GNIO or l2-GNIO problems
+The DPGNIO softwares are C/C++ implementations of the dynamic programming algorithm (https://arxiv.org/pdf/2011.03305.pdf) designed for solving l1-GNIO or l2-GNIO problems
 -->

 ------------------------------------------------------------------------------------------------